Alejo Vidal-Quadras Roca: Career

-He was elected on the People's Party ticket and sat with the European People's Party group.
+Vidal-Quadras was elected on the People's Party ticket and sat with the European People's Party group.
 In 2014, he announced that he was leaving the People's Party for a new party, Vox.
 He was the frontrunner for Vox in the 2014 European election, but the party failed to win a seat.
+He is a member of the European Friends of Israel, a lobby group aiming to defend Israel's interests within the European Union.